|photo by Monica Navarro|

 Thanks for reading!

-Passion Basil Mojito
+Passion Fruit and Basil Mojito Cocktail

 This take on a classic mojito features fresh basil and pure passion fruit pulp for a refreshing and tangy sweet and sour cocktail.
 Feel free to adjust the amount of sugar or limes if you prefer drinks a little sweeter or a little more sour.
 Makes 4 cocktails; can be doubled or halved as desired.